pythonkr/pycon-code-of-conduct/code_of_conduct.md

 *   Do not stop the speaker until he or she clearly states his or her intent that it is okay.
 Ask questions according to the prescribed time with the prescribed method.

 ## Discussions are for everybody
-In 'open space', many people participate in conversations.
+Many people participate in conversations in various places, like Open Space, PyCon Korea’s public Slack channel for the conference, and YouTube Channel.
 Always remember that the opinion of others is just as important as yours.
 Refrain from cutting others off or raising your voice.
-*   Please take precaution so that a few people do not take excessive amounts of speaking opportunities.
+*   Please take precautions so that a few people do not take excessive amounts of speaking opportunities.
 Let everyone have equal chances to speak.
 *   Even if you have a dispute with another person, treat that person in a respectful attitude.

 ## Have constructive discussions
 We all have different backgrounds and knowledge.
 It is natural for people to have different opinions.

 Constructive criticism and condemnation are different.
 Constructive criticism can help with the development of the community and its members.
-But condemnation focusing on bringing others down or to hurting others are strictly prohibited.
+But condemnation focusing on bringing others down or to hurting others is strictly prohibited.
 If you have a different opinion from another person, state your opinion in a respectful and proper attitude.
 Have an accepting attitude towards proper criticism which may help you build your knowledge base.
 *   Use respectful expressions.
 Here are some examples of what not to do.
     *   That language/library/operating system is garbage (X)
-    *   I think that language/library/operating system has a OO weakness (O)
+    *   I think that the language/library/operating system has a OO weakness (O)
 *   Criticize content, not people.
     *   People who believe in the OO theory are idiots (X)
     *   The OO theory does not have enough evidential support (O)